aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/pdf-to-word/_index.md

  *DocSaveOptions.Mode*
  to
  *DocSaveOptions.RecognitionMode.Flow*
- allows the conversion engine perform grouping and multi-level analysis to restore the original document as per the authorвЂ™s intent while producing an easily editable document.
+ allows the conversion engine perform grouping and multi-level analysis to restore the original document as per the author’s intent while producing an easily editable document.
 However, the resultant Word document may look different from the original PDF.

 {{% /blocks/products/pf/agp/text %}}